oVirt/ovirt-site/source/website-tasks/website-organisation.html.md

 # Website organisation

-These pages are to organise work on the reorganisation of the [ovirt.org front page](http://www.ovirt.org), the identification of missing documentation we should add, and the organoisation and maintenance of the wiki.
+These pages are to organise work on the reorganisation of the [ovirt.org front page](http://www.ovirt.org), the identification of missing documentation we should add, and the organisation and maintenance of the wiki.

 ## Priorities

 *   Provide an automated way for someone to create an account on the wiki.
-We should not require that a user who wants to edit a page in the wiki contact an existing account holder personally beforehand.
-We can enable the [ConfirmAccount extension](http://www.mediawiki.org/wiki/Extension:ConfirmAccount) to allow a more standard moderator workflow, and add a number of people to the Bureaucrat role, for example.
+Rather than requiring a user to contact an existing account holder, we can enable the [ConfirmAccount extension](http://www.mediawiki.org/wiki/Extension:ConfirmAccount) to allow a more standard moderator workflow, and add a number of people to the Bureaucrat role.
 *   Review top level menu and web pages, and propose an alternative organisation.
 Some things are prominent that don't need to be, other things which should be are not.
-*   Start spring-cleaning the wiki: make a more attractive front page, categorise pages, and generally work on making it more easily navigable
+*   Start spring-cleaning the wiki: make a more attractive front page, categorise pages, and generally work on making it more easily navigable (page renaming is crucial)
 *   Gap analysis on the documentation we have - what docs do we need which we don't have yet?
 *   Migrate PDF documentation to HTML (either static or wiki)
 *   Promotion of the oVirt 3.1 release